Meggison/CRUD-API-Implementation/README.md

 }

-Limitations and Assumptions
+Limitations and Assumptions:
 The API assumes that the "name" field is mandatory for creating and updating a person.
 Missing or empty "name" values will result in errors.
 It is assumed that the API is running locally at http://localhost:5000.
 Adjust the base URL for your specific deployment.

-Setting Up and Deploying the API
+Setting Up and Deploying the API:
 Follow these steps to set up and deploy the API:
 Clone the repository from GitHub.
 Create a virtual environment and activate it (recommended).